iarakshana/hw2/README.md

 The answers are also there, so that you can check your work.
 Fill your code into the existing files, as indicated.
 You can run `./hw2_test.py` to check the whole thing.
-If everything passes.
-Commit your code.
+If everything passes, commit your code (git add, commit, push).
+Check your repository online to see that the push was successful.

 Remember that you will be graded on correctness, style, and commenting.